chanzuckerberg/czi-oss-training/02-participating-in-oss/03-good-corporate-oss-citizen.md

 However, some success cases exist in which organizations and open source projects have established fruitful and long-term relationships.
 We will provide some [examples of impactful corporate engagements later in this chapter](#examples-of-good-corporate-open-source-contributions-️).

+> **Note** > [Chapter 2.4.](../02-participating-in-oss/04-contributing-tips.md) covers many contribution best practices that apply to both individual and corporate contributors.

 A typical contribution pattern adopted by organizations is to give employees a substantial amount of their contractual time to participate in open source projects.
-While this might seem a low-friction approach, it is essential that said employees familiarize themselves with the contribution processes and norms within that project and its community.

-> **Note** > [Chapter 2.4.](../02-participating-in-oss/04-contributing-tips.md) covers many contribution best practices that apply to both individual and corporate contributors.
+We have highlighted multiple times in this guide that every project is different, so whenever you decide to contribute to a new project, you will need to familiarize yourself with the project and its community standards.
+Some actions you can take to get acquainted with these processes are:

+- **Join the community:** Each community has unique participation modes and channels.
+A project's documentation often details the community's communication channels and how to join them.
+- **Observe:** Once you join the community channels, spend time soaking in information about the project and its culture, norms, and expectations.
+- **Start small:** Start with small contributions, such as fixing typos in the documentation, and work your way up to more complex contributions.
+- **Include the community early and often:** When you are ready to start contributing substantially, discuss it with the community first.
+This will help you understand if your contribution is aligned with the project's goals and roadmap and will help you build trust with the community.
+As you continue to participate in the project, keep the community informed about your progress and any changes in your plans.
+  > **Note**
+  > Multiple sections in this guide cover different areas of consensus-building and community alignment: [Chapter 2.04 - Designing in the open](./04-contributing-tips.md#designing-in-the-open-), [Building community consensus](#building-community-consensus-), [Turning private conversations into public resources](#turn-private-conversations-into-public-resources-).
+- **Contribute upstream:** This critical contribution expands your impact beyond a single project and benefits the broader ecosystem.

 ## Familiarize with Community Standards 📖